avanuser/LoRa-Vega-server-manager/README.md

-# LoRa-Vega-server-manager
+# LoRaWAN Vega server manager
-Qt Python LoRa Vega server manager with GUI
+Qt Python LoRaWAN Vega server manager with GUI

-This is a base program with GUI for communicating with LoRa Vega Network Server through websocket.
+This is a base program with GUI for communicating with LoRaWAN Vega Network Server through websocket.
 Vega Network Server is a tool for management of all-scale LoRaWAN® networks.
 Qt Python program communicates with Vega Network Server using Open API based on WebSocket/JSON technologies.
 More information about Vega Network Server and its API you can find here: